Let’s talk about TATAR (or tartar if you prefer)!

-Now, while I can’t understand the act of consuming raw meat, this side dish has been ingrained in the Polish kitchen for many years.
+I’ll admit, I can’t understand the act of consuming raw meat, but tatar is one of those side dishes that has been ingrained in the Polish kitchen for many years!
 In fact, I remember my mom’s tatar receiving rave reviews from friends and family when I was young.
 Mind you, they never fed us, kids, this delicacy.
 Thank you!

 So what exactly is tatar?